 - English-English 12 (British Literature) - History and Social Studies-U.S. Government & Economics - Mathematics-Placement is determined by the department - Science-Physics or Science Elective - World Languages-Courses available include Spanish, French, German, Latin, and Chinese.
-Please note that some courses may only be available online.
-In most cases, students continue to study the language chosen junior high, but have the option to add a second language if they intend to fulfill the World Languages requirement by studying two languages through level two. - Bible-Bible 12 - Visual or Performing Arts-one full year during grades 9-12. - Physical Education-four semesters of Physical Education credit earned while in grades 9-12.
+Please note that some courses may only be available online. - Bible-Bible 12 - Visual or Performing Arts-one full year during grades 9-12. - Physical Education-four semesters of Physical Education credit earned while in grades 9-12.
 Students in twelfth grade can earn credit by taking Physical Education 12 and/or a Dance class and/or by participating on a sports team (see the Athletics section for a complete description of the program options). - Health-one semester; students may take this course at any time during grades 9-12. - College Preparatory Electives-six semesters of College Preparatory Electives credit while in grades 9-12; two semesters or more in grade 12 are strongly recommended.